DHTMLX/docs-diagram/docs/api/diagram/defaultshapetype_property.md

 ### Description

-@short: optional, the default type of a shape
+@short: Optional.
+The default type of a shape

 The value is applied, if the shape object doesn't contain the "type" property